 "A expedition to rescue Maple White, who has been marooned at the top of a high plateau.
 Joined by hunter John Roxton, and others, the group goes to South America, where they do indeed find a plateau inhabited by pre-historic creatures, one of which they even manage to bring back to London with them."

-On this day in 1965, Doctor Who aired "Flight Through Eternity."
+On this day in 1965 (in the United Kingdom), Doctor Who aired "Flight Through Eternity."
 (FYI: this was an installment in a greater serial titled "The Chase.")
-The episode served as the thirty-second in the program's second season, and here's the plot summary from IMDB.com:
+Officially, the episode served as the thirty-second in the program's second season.
+According to our friends at IMDB.com, here's the plot summary:

 "The TARDIS crew's attempts to escape from the Daleks take them to the top of the Empire State Building and a 19th century sailing ship."